shiva/blog/content/posts/2026/from-digger-to-deepseek.md

 The performance tradeoff is entirely reasonable: you drop down to around **22–23 TPS** for the 7B models, and **18.9 TPS** for Gemma 2.
 That is still plenty fast for real-time interactive coding.
 Qwen 2.5-Coder matching the top tier in quality while keeping a 445ms response time makes a compelling argument for being my new daily driver.

 ### The Gemma 4 Disappointment
-As it turns out, that passing question about Gemma 4 was incredibly well-timed.
-The data shows it absolutely wasn't the best I could do.
+That passing question about Gemma 4 was incredibly well-timed.
+The data shows it wasn't the best I could do.

 Gemma 4 stumbled hard, landing at **56% overall quality** with a dismal **30% in reasoning**.
 But the real kicker is the **12.5-second Time to First Token**.
 A TTFT that high means the model is choking the system, causing massive overhead before it even spits out a single word.
 It’s a classic case of a model that looks great on paper but falls apart when starved for RAM.